stirlingstout/HighLevelAssembler/README.md

 # Translation of HLA statements to AQA assembly instructions

-Most of these should be pretty obvious and will shown by example:
+Most of these should be pretty obvious and will shown be by example:

 ```
 R1 = Memory[100]              => LDR    R1, 100